 Could your palliative care story help others?

-Would you like to use your experience of palliative and end of life care to help others who could benefit from this care?
+Would you like to use your experience of palliative care to help others who could benefit from this care?

 All Ireland Institute of Hospice and Palliative Care (AIIHPC) and the Health Service Executive (HSE) Quality Improvement Division are collaborating to produce short video clips which will highlight a wide range of palliative care experiences.

-Filming will take place in January 2017 and people interested are invited to contact AIIHPC at the earliest opportunity.
-We suggest that the experience which a person is willing to talk about should be within the past three-four years.
+People interested in taking part are invited to contact AIIHPC at the earliest opportunity.
 We are mindful that this is a very sensitive topic, which can be difficult to talk about, and a supportive environment for participants will be provided during the filming process.

-To express your interest, please contact Brendan O’Hara at firstname.lastname@example.org or 00353 1 4912948.
-Further information is also available here
+To express your interest, please contact Brendan O’Hara at [email protected] or 00353 1 4912948 at the earliest opportunity and by Wednesday 28 March 2018.
+Further information is available by clicking on this link